jjueco/keras-yolo3/README.md

 # Code and data to reproduce the study of "Underwater Fish Detection using Deep Learning for Water Power Applications"

-Xu, W., & Matzner, S. (2018).
-Underwater Fish Detection using Deep Learning for Water Power Applications. arXiv preprint arXiv:1811.01494.
+Xu, W., & Matzner, S. (2018).Underwater fish detection using deep learning for water power applications.
+In 2018 International Conference on Computational Science and Computational Intelligence (CSCI) (pp. 313-318).
+IEEE.

 This repostitory is a fork from https://github.com/experiencor/keras-yolo3